Questions about apartment security and a gang takeover of my building?

-- Go door-to-door to established if anyone has legal residency (e.g. lease or rental agreement).
+- Go door-to-door to establish if anyone has legal residency (e.g. lease or rental agreement).

 - You have a duty to reasonably protect any lawful tenants and guests from harm.

-- You may need power of attorney if your mother is unable to participate.
+- You may need a power of attorney if your mother is unable to participate.

 - Verify the building eligibility status with HUD (Dept of Housing & Urban Development).